 Artificial intelligence simulates the human intellect into machines, especially computer systems.
 AI aims to program devices to think like humans and imitate their actions.
 Also, we can ascribe this term to any machine that can exhibit traits associated with the human mind, such as problem-solving and learning.

 The term “artificial intelligence” was coined at a summer conference at Dartmouth University.
 Today, the application of AI has significantly impacted people’s lives.
-We now have machines that can drive cars, understand verbal commands, distinguish pictures, and play games.
+We now have machines that can drive cars, understand verbal commands, produce video content, distinguish pictures, and play popular video games.